rich-java-dev/Annotation-Reflection-Tutorial/README.md

 # Annotation-Reflection-Tutorial
 ## A basic implementation of a Data Store using Java Spring Framework inspired pattern.

-### The purpose of this example code is to demonstrate a novel design pattern using less than 200 lines of code.
+### The purpose of this example code is to demonstrate a novel design pattern using less than 200 lines of code!

 ### General Structure:
 * Annotations are a great tool, and really do behave as an extension of Interfaces: